Dear Colleagues,

-Upcoming annual appointments for worldwide cancer clinicians and researchers, gaining more and more attendees every year, the 11th edition of Immunotherapy Bridge and the 16th edition of Melanoma Bridge will be held in Naples (Italy) from December 3rd to 4th and from December 4th to 6th, respectively.
+Upcoming annual appointments for worldwide cancer clinicians and researchers, gaining more and more attendees every year, the 11th edition of Immunotherapy Bridge and the 16th edition of Melanoma Bridge will be held in Naples (Italy) from November 30th to December 1st and from December 1st to 3rd, respectively.

-The first session of Immunotherapy Bridge will be jointly organized with the Society for ImmunoTherapy of Cancer and dedicated to the novel immune biology and Cell Therapy.
-An in depth analysis of the trends in immunotherapy in various type of cancers, the novel drugs beyond checkpoints and T-cells an the drivers of organ specific immune response will follow.
+The first session of Immunotherapy Bridge will be jointly organized with the Society for ImmunoTherapy of Cancer and dedicated to the Modulator of Tumor Immunity and Immunotherapy.
+An in depth analysis of the drivers of organ specific immune response, the novel drugs development, the actual landscape and future perspectives on the field of cancer vaccines and the neoadjuvant therapies across cancers will follow.

-The scientific program of Melanoma Bridge will be dedicated to the most pressing of the unanswered questions, the applicability of melanoma as a model system, the mechanisms of resistance and the most valuable emerging strategies.
+The scientific program of Melanoma Bridge will be dedicated to the most pressing of the unanswered questions, the translational research in melanoma and the most valuable emerging strategies.

 Both Immunotherapy and Melanoma Bridge meetings will host a “Great Debate” session, where counterpoint views from leading experts on specific controversial clinical issues will be presented, discussed and evaluated by the audience.